 — Performed miracles, healing, turning water to wine, raising the dead

-- Resurrected and Rose from the dead after three days
+— Resurrected and rose from the dead after three days

 Dionysus

-Greek Avatar approximately 500 to 1 BCE.
 In Roman mythology, Bacchus god of wine, the Son of Jupiter, and Semele for the Greeks.
 (2) Bacchus entered Thebes in a chariot drawn by elephants and married Ariadne after Theseus deserted her.
-(9) The legend of Dionysus is older than that of Apollo.
-(2) (6)
+(12) The legend of Dionysus is older than that of Apollo.
+(2) (9)

 — Born of a virgin on the Winter Solstice